 Courses for credit that are not part of a program are processed through the Office of Continuing Education and Workforce Development.
-There is a separate, but similar course guide template for these courses30.
+There is a separate, but similar course guide template for these courses32.
 Approval of the LOC is not needed for non-credited courses run only through Continuing Education.
-A syllabus is required with specific student learning outcomes for non-credited courses.
+A syllabus is required with specific student learning outcomes for noncredited courses.
 For other workshops and training programs, such as those for continuing education units, CEU course guides are required and these offerings are still processed through Continuing Education, with the academic vice president providing the final review and approval.

 Evaluation of courses, training programs and workshops are conducted when the course or program is near completion.
 This feedback assists the faculty and departments in making improvements for future offerings.
 In August 2012, the Office of Continuing Education and Workforce Development (CE&WD) submitted a plan for the systematic evaluation of non-credit courses, workshops, and training sessions.
 The plan was approved by the Academic Vice-President that same month.
-31 The plan was incorporated as part of the assessment of the CE & WD office.
-Their assessment report for spring 2013 provided data on the plan.
-32
+33 The plan was incorporated as part of the assessment of the CE & WD office.
+Their assessment report for spring 2013 provided data on the plan.34 department courses assessment unit.35 Similar to credit courses, effective spring 2014, the departments would select the Student Learning Outcomes (SLOs) to be assessed and input the results into TracDat.

-In October 2013, a memo was sent to all departments that the CEU or non-credit courses initiated by departments must be assessed by the initiating department through their Group D department courses assessment unit.33 Similar to credit courses, effective spring 2014, the departments would select the Student Learning Outcomes (SLOs) to be assessed and input the results into TracDat.
+In October 2013, a memo was sent to all departments that the CEU or non-credit courses initiated by departments must be assessed by the initiating department through their Group D